eclipse-hono/hono/site/content/api/Event-API.md

 See [*Telemetry API*]({{< relref "Telemetry-API.md" >}}) for definition of message format.

+## Well-known event message types

+Hono defines *well-known* events that are of a specific *content-type*.

+NB: currently there is only one such *well-known* event.

 ### Lifecycle Notifications

-To enable *Business Applications* to react to the online status of devices belonging to a specific tenant, a special type of event - named *lifecycle notification* - is predefined.
+To enable *Business Applications* to execute any functionality as soon as a device belonging to a specific tenant connects or disconnects to a protocol adapter, a special type of event - named *lifecycle notification* - is predefined.
-Such a notification may be sent by protocol adapters as soon as a device connects, disconnects or even by the device itself.
-The purpose of the following is to *specify* the format of these notifications.
+Such a notification may be sent by protocol adapters or even by the device itself.
+The purpose of the following is to specify the *format* of these notifications, without stating which part of the system publishes such events.

+*Lifecycle notifications* may be decided to not being durable, but this is left to the setup of the *AMQP network* and is not further specified in the following.

 ***Lifecycle Notification Payload***